Bayesian kernel machine regression-causal mediation analysis: Materials and Methods

 \subsection{Bayesian kernel machine regression}

-We first review BKMR presented by \citet{bobb2015} as a framework to estimate the effect of a complex mixture on a health outcome.
-For each subject $i=1,\dots,n$, we assume:
+We first review BKMR presented by Bobb et al. as a framework to estimate the effect of a complex mixture on a health outcome.\citep{bobb2015} For each subject $i=1,\dots,n$, we assume:

-where $Y_i$ is a continuous health outcome, $\bZ_i=\left(Z_{1i},\dots,Z_{Li}\right)^T$ is a vector of length $L$ containing continuous exposure variables (e.g. metals) and other continuous variables that may have a complex relationship with these exposures and outcome (e.g. effect modifiers or confounders), $\bC_i=\left(C_{1i},\dots,C_{Pi}\right)^T$ is a vector of additional covariates assumed to have a linear effect on the outcome, and $\epsilon_i \overset{iid}{\sim} N(0,\sigma^2)$.
-Model (\ref{bkmrmodel}) relates the outcome to the exposure mixture through a flexible function, $h(\cdot)$, which accommodates for nonlinearity and/or interaction among the variables in $\bZ$.
+where $Y_i$ is a continuous health outcome, $\bZ_i=\left(Z_{1i},\dots,Z_{Li}\right)^T$ is a vector of length $L$ containing continuous exposure variables (e.g. metals) and other continuous variables that may have a complex relationship with these exposures and outcome (e.g. effect modifiers), $\bC_i=\left(C_{1i},\dots,C_{Pi}\right)^T$ is a vector of additional covariates assumed to have a linear effect on the outcome, and $\epsilon_i \overset{iid}{\sim} N(0,\sigma^2)$.
+Model (\ref{bkmrmodel}) relates the outcome to the exposure mixture through a flexible function, $h(\cdot)$, which accommodates nonlinear associations and/or interactions among the variables in $\bZ$ with the outcome $Y$.

-Identifying a set of basis functions to represent $h(\cdot)$ can be difficult, thus, we employ a kernel machine representation \citep{cristianini2000}.
-The unknown function $h(\cdot)$ can be specified in two ways.
+Identifying a set of basis functions to represent $h(\cdot)$ can be difficult, thus, we employ a kernel machine representation.\citep{cristianini2000} The unknown function $h(\cdot)$ can be specified in two ways.
 One can either use basis functions or a positive-definite kernel function $K(\cdot,\cdot)$ to identify $h(\cdot)$.
 Mercer's theorem \citep{cristianini2000} established that the kernel function $K(\cdot,\cdot)$ implicitly specifies a unique function space spanned by a particular set of orthogonal basis functions, under regularity conditions.
-Therefore, any $h(\cdot)$ in this function space can be represented by a set of basis functions or by the dual representation kernel function $K(\cdot,\cdot)$. \citet{liu2007} showed that model (\ref{bkmrmodel}) can be expressed as the mixed model (\ref{bkmrmix}):
+Therefore, any $h(\cdot)$ in this function space can be represented by a set of basis functions or by the dual representation kernel function $K(\cdot,\cdot)$.
+Liu, Lin and Ghosh showed that model (\ref{bkmrmodel}) can be expressed as the mixed model (\ref{bkmrmix})\citep{liu2007}:

 where $\bK$, the kernel matrix, has $(i,j)$-th element $K(\bZ_i,\bZ_j)$.

 The kernel function $K(\cdot,\cdot)$ uses a metric of similarity to establish how close exposure profiles $\bZ_i$ and $\bZ_j$ are for subjects $i$ and $j$.
 We will focus on the Gaussian kernel, which uses Euclidean distance as a means to quantify this similarity.
 Under the Gaussian kernel, we assume $\text{corr}(h_i,h_j)=\exp\left\{-(1/\rho)\sum_{\ell=1}^L(z_{i\ell}-z_{j\ell})^2\right\}$, where $\rho$ is a tuning parameter that regulates the smoothness of the dose-response function.
 Intuitively, this assumption means subjects with similar exposure profiles ($\bZ_i$ close to $\bZ_j$) will have more similar risks ($h_i$ will be close to $h_j$).